paalss/ranking-app/README.md

 ## Open web app
-To use this app, you'll have to fire it up on your localhost.

 This app isn't public on the web, so you'll have to fire it up on localhost to use it.

 This is a guide for setting up the app on localhost using XAMPP on Windows.